 If you follow me on Facebook, you know that I am always in groups answering questions about AeroGardens or participating in chats about gardening.
 Sometimes I end up typing the same thing over and over again.
 I almost did that today adding comments about what I did to strengthen my greenhouse.
 I finally realized, “Duh… you have a blog lady.
 Start turning these Facebook posts into blog posts.”
 So, you will see more gardening content start to show up on the blog.
-As previously mentioned, last year I realized that I really do enjoy gardening.
+As previously mentioned, in 2020 while locked down at home, I realized that I really do enjoy gardening.
 So, it has become a part of what I do.
 And, this blog is a reflection of me, right?
 Don’t worry… the tech is not going away!
 If anything, that will be expanding too.
 So, this post will be one of many in the gardening realm.

 These polyethylene greenhouses are a popular option because they are very reasonable, great starter greenhouses.
 However, if you don’t do a few things to strengthen your little greenhouse, it will not last long.